-- 13 Revised Crime Classification: Burglary vs. Larceny: An incident must meet three conditions to be classified as a Burglary. - There must be evidence of unlawful entry (trespass).
+14 Revised Crime Classification: Burglary vs. Larceny: An incident must meet three conditions to be classified as a Burglary.

+- There must be evidence of unlawful entry (trespass).
 Both forcible entry and unlawful entry no force are counted. - The unlawful entry must occur within a structure, which is defined as having four walls, a roof, and a door. - The unlawful entry into a structure must show evidence that the entry was made in order to commit a felony or theft.
-If the intent was not to commit a felony or theft, or if the intent cannot be determined, the proper classification is Larceny. - 14 Definition of On-Campus Student Housing Facility: For the purposes of the Cleary Act regulations, as well as the HEA fire safety and missing student notifications regulations, any student housing facility that is owned or controlled by the institution, or is located on property that is owned of controlled by the institution, and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.
-This definition clarifies that any building located on campus on land owned or controlled by the institution that is used for student housing must be counted as an on-campus student housing facility, even if the building itself is owned or controlled by a third party. - 15 Campus Law Enforcement Policies: All institutions must include a statement of policy regarding campus law enforcement in their Annual Security Report.
-This statement must contain the following elements: - A description of the law enforcement authority of the campus security personnel.
+If the intent was not to commit a felony or theft, or if the intent cannot be determined, the proper classification is Larceny. - 15 Definition of On-Campus Student Housing Facility: For the purposes of the Clery Act regulations, as well as the HEA fire safety and missing student notifications regulations, any student housing facility that is owned or controlled by the institution, or is located on property that is owned of controlled by the institution, and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.
+This definition clarifies that any building located on campus on land owned or controlled by the institution that is used for student housing must be counted as an on-campus student housing facility, even if the building itself is owned or controlled by a third party.
+Page 3